bartala/GLP1/README.md

 ## Running the Code

+`.env.example` - variable and credentials needed to run the code.

 `ASE_ASE_Network.R` - code for building the ASE-ASE network.

 `[Boston]_GNN` - train a CGN model to classify edges in the ASE-ASE network as frequent or not.